Cyber Intelligence Sharing and Protection Act: House voting counts

 A full list can be seen at the house.gov site.

 Supporters

 CISPA is supported by several trade groups containing more than eight hundred private companies, including the Business Software Alliance, CTIA – The Wireless Association, Information Technology Industry Council, Internet Security Alliance, National Cable & Telecommunications Association, National Defense Industrial Association, TechAmerica and United States Chamber of Commerce, in addition to individual major telecommunications and information technology companies like AT&T, IBM, Intel, Oracle Corporation, Symantec, and Verizon.
 Google has not taken a public position on the bill.
 Leading Google, Yahoo, and Microsoft executives are also on the executive council of TechNet, a tech trade group which sent a letter supporting CISPA in April 2013.

+A multi-industry letter sent April 17, 2012 to Speaker John Boehner and Minority Leader Nancy Pelosi presented principles and opportunities of the legislation for lawmakers to focus on to increase cooperation between business owners and operators and the public sector.
+The principles and opportunities in the letter included information sharing improvements and protection against liability and regulation resulting from that information shared, shared cybersecurity research and development efforts, an opportunity to update the Federal Information Security Management Act of 2002, education for households, businesses, and schools on precautions and behaviors to mitigate cyber threats, and complementary public-private sector partnership under the National Infrastructure Protection Plan framework.